SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/aws-observability-apps/amazon-elasticache.md

 ---
 id: amazon-elasticache
 title: Amazon ElastiCache
 sidebar_label: Amazon ElastiCache
-description: tk
+description: Amazon ElastiCache allows you to set up, run, and scale popular open-source compatible in-memory data stores in the cloud.
 ---

 Amazon ElastiCache allows you to set up, run, and scale popular open-source compatible in-memory data stores in the cloud.